-6.4 Light-duty Diesel Crankcase Emissions
+7.5 Light-duty Diesel Crankcase Emissions

-After 2001, all light-duty vehicles, including diesels, are required to avoid venting crankcase emissions into the atmosphere.
-88 This requirement differs from turbocharged and supercharged heavy-duty diesel engines, which are allowed to vent crankcase emissions, as long as the crankcase emissions are included in the certification tests.
-As such, we modeled crankcase emissions from light-duty diesel emissions with two model-year groups, pre-2001, and post-2001.
-The values used for the pre-2001 are the same as the pre-2007 heavy-duty diesel fractions.
-For 2001 and later, we multiply the pre-2007 by 4 percent (our assumed PCV failure rate).
-These crankcase emission ratios are located in Table 6-3.
+After 2001, all chassis-certified vehicles, including diesels, are required to avoid venting crankcase emissions into the atmosphere.
+This requirement differs from turbocharged and supercharged heavy-duty diesel engines, which are allowed to vent crankcase emissions, as long as the crankcase emissions are included in the certification tests.
+As such, we modeled crankcase emissions from light-duty dieselvehicles with two model-year groups, pre-2001, and post-2001.
+The values used for the pre-2001 are the same as the LHD2b3 diesel crankcase emission ratios, with one exception.
+For heavy-duty diesel vehicles, we model the same crankcase ratio for all PM2.5 species (elemental carbon PM2.5, sulfate PM2.5, aerosol water PM2.5, and the remaining PM (nonECnonSO4PM).
+This is because the EC/PM fraction for light-duty diesel in MOVES is the same as light-duty gasoline, and the PM2.5 species specific ratios are developed based on EC/PM fractions of diesel vehicles.
+For 2001 and later model years, we estimate zero crankcase emissions, consistent with how we model emissions from closed crankcase systems for heavy-duty diesel vehicles.
+These crankcase emission ratios are located in Table 7-3.

-Table 6-3 Light-duty diesel crankcase emission fractions (percent of exhaust emissions)
+Table 7-3 Light-duty diesel (LDV and LDT) crankcase emission fractions (ratio to exhaust emissions)

 Pollutant Light-duty diesel 1960-2000) Light-duty diesel (2001-2060)

-THC 0.037 0.00148
+THC 0.037 0

-СО 0.013 0.00052
+СО 0.013 0

-NO_x 0.001 0.00004
+NO_x 0.001 0

-PM {2.5} (all species) 0.2 0.008
+PM {2.5} (all species) 0.2 0

-7 Nitrogen Oxide Composition
+8 Nitrogen Oxide Composition

 Nitrogen oxides (NO_x) are defined as NO + NO2.
-In MOVES, NO_x includes NO, NO2, and a small amount of HONO.
-The rationale for including HONO in NO_x emissions is discussed in the heavy-duty report.89 Currently, the HONO/NO_x ratio is estimated as 0.8 percent of NO_x emissions based a study that measured concentrations of NO_x and HONO from a highway tunnel in Europe.90 The NO/NO_x and NO2/NO_x fractions were developed from a report by Sierra Research.8
+In MOVES, NO_x includes NO, NO2, and a small amount of nitrous acid (HONO).
+More information about nitrogen species and the rationale for including HONO in NO_x emissions are discussed in the heavy-duty report.111 The HONO/NO_x ratio is estimated as 0.8 percent of NO_x emissions based a 2001 study that measured concentrations of NO_x and HONO from a highway tunnel in Europe.112 The HONO/NO_x ratio of 0.8 percent is within the range of measurements from a gasoline vehicle by Trinh et al. (2017)113, as well as diesel vehicles and fleet-average vehicles summarized in the heavy-duty exhaust report.111